 100 Isn't that why we have supervisions?
 On the other hand, it does at least keep me awake in lectures.
 Probably a good thing, but not a reason to exclude formal mathematics; you can discuss standard derivations, can't you?

 Necessary; but it's a theoretical course.
 Or at least, it's supposed to be.
-I think there's a balance to be struck and it still ought to be possible to do formal derivation as well.
-I do actually like the course.
+I think there's a balance to be struck and it still ought to be I do actually like the course.